MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
-Follow the instructions below to configure a {{ site.data.keys.mf_server }} instance on a Liberty for Java runtime on Bluemix.
-(MobileFirst Analytics instance can be run on IBM containers only).
+Follow the instructions below to configure a {{ site.data.keys.mf_server }} instance on a Liberty for Java runtime on Bluemix. ({{ site.data.keys.mf_analytics }} instances can be run on IBM containers only.)
 To achieve this you will go through the following steps:

 * Setup your host computer with the required tools (Cloud Foundry CLI)
 * Setup your Bluemix account